gbdev/pandocs/content/Video_Display.md

 to 144.
 When the display is disabled the screen is blank (white), and VRAM and OAM can be accessed freely.

+On SGB, the screen doesn\'t turn white, it appears that the previous picture sticks to the screen.
+(TODO: research this more.)

 When re-enabling the LCD, it will immediately start at LY = 0, meaning it will immediately start drawing.
 The first frame after the LCD is reenabled is completely white, though the LCD memory access pattern is